smolang/inkblot/README.md

 ## Runtime details

+### Setting a SPARQL endpoint

+Before using any inkblot functions, you should set the SPARQL endpoint of your data store.
+You can do this at runtime (`Inkblot.endpoint = "http://..."`) or by hardcoding a custom value in `Inkblot.kt`.
+Changing the endpoint at runtime also ensures that the Jena ARQ components are initialized before you do anything else.

 ### Object creation

 For newly created objects, inkblot will generate a fresh URI in the namespace configured for that class or the default namespace of the project, defaulting to `http://rec0de.net/ns/inkblot#` if no namespace is given.
 To ensure unique identifiers across restarts and/or multiple instances, inkblot generates short UUID-like identifiers consisting of a timestamp and some random bytes.
 For example, an object of class bike created in the default namespace might receive the URI `http://rec0de.net/ns/inkblot#bike-42d4bwa-r5nrsvqs`.